cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/ai-first/project-guidelines/_index.md

     -   There are many online markdown editors available.
 One of them is [[https://dillinger.io/]{.ul}](https://dillinger.io/).\
         Use them to write your document or check the one you have developed in another editor such as word or google docs.
-Just paste and copy ;-)

     -   Remember, online editors can be dangerous in case you lose network connection.
 So we recommend to develop small portions